jagdishpandya/jagdishpandya/README.md

 - 💞️ I’m looking to collaborate on linux automation tasks.
 - 📫 How to reach me  - jagdishpandya@yahoo.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: Bash aside, I'm a fan of books, birds, and movies ...
+- ⚡ Fun fact: Bash aside, I'm a fan of books, birds and movies ...
 - Linkedin : www.linkedin.com/in/jagdish-pandya-93a97277
 <!---
 jagdishpandya/jagdishpandya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.